References

 is a dictionary specifying the fixed dimensions.

-The abstract base type of graph problems.
+The abstract base type of constraint satisfaction problems.
+T

 .